SummerCHardison/mongo-social-network/README.md

 ## Credits
 Summer Hardison

-Thank you to the staff and my peers at UNCC, without all of you my experince with coding woulf be a lot more difficult
+Thank you to the staff and my peers at UNCC, without all of you my experince with coding would be a lot more difficult